Build a Better Digital Home: The Website Usability Checklist

 1. Craft a Branded Interface

 A strong brand identity is a silent handshake with your customer.
-Your website's design should immediately communicate your brand's identity and purpose.
-A strong brand identity builds trust and makes your website memorable.
+It creates the first impression that builds trust and makes your business memorable, which is why your website design should immediately communicate your brand's purpose and identity.

 • Prominently Placed Brand Logo: The company logo should be easily visible on every page, typically in the top-left corner, reinforcing brand recognition.

-• Clear and Concise Tagline: A tagline that clearly explains the company's purpose helps visitors understand what you do at a glance.
+• Clear and Concise Tagline: A tagline that clearly explains the company's purpose helps customers understand what you do at a glance.

-• Rapid First Impression: The homepage should convey its primary message and purpose within five seconds, ensuring visitors don't get confused and leave.
+• Rapid First Impression: The homepage should convey its primary message and purpose within five seconds, ensuring customers don't get confused and leave.

 • Consistent Visuals: The colours, fonts, and styling should be consistent across all pages to create a cohesive and professional look.